ePages-de/epages-devportal/_posts/2018/2018-01-25-workflow-tuning-with-prototyping-tools.md

 To be honest, I only worked with the limited version, but let me say something at the very beginning: Prototyping with InVision is fun!

 I guess it is the perfect tool for impatient people who want to see results as soon as possible.
 Just after a few minutes you already know how the tool and its functions are supposed to work.
-Let's assume you are a greenhorn and just want to build a simple website click dummy: It might take you about 15 minutes to export your final screen design, upload it to InVision and link your pages to each other with smooth crossings.
+Let's assume you are a greenhorn, and just want to build a simple website click dummy: It might take you about 15 minutes to export your final screen design, upload it to InVision, and link your pages to each other with smooth crossings.
 You will be amazed by the result!
 But the thing is: That's almost it.
-You can only work with a few functions and animations and sooner or later you sadly will reach the limit.
+You can only work with a few functions and animations, and sooner or later you will sadly reach the limit.

 Let's sum up the pros and cons (of the limited version):